 Like the scratches, baking a mask in your car will reduce its durability.
 And don’t just toss it in your trunk.
 Things tend to shift while driving.
 Put it on the floor of the vehicle or hold it yourself.
 Not a bad idea to further protect the lenses to wrap a bandana around the lens.
 Even if you do place it in a carrying bag.

-Also not a bad idea to carry an extra lens with you to the field.
+Also, not a bad idea to carry an extra lens with you to the field.
 If your goggle band is starting to fray, time for a new band.
 It would not be fun to have the band break and your goggle fall off.
-Any cracks forming on the face mask portion?
+Are any cracks forming on the face mask portion?
 Invest in a new goggle system.

 If you have been goggled (hit in the goggles), inspect the goggles when you get to the staging area.
 Make sure everything is intact and no scratches.
 Cleaning the goggles is simple; water and a towel.
 Nothing more.

-And of course, heed the manufacture suggestions for caring for your goggles.
+And of course, heed the manufacturer’s suggestions for caring for your goggles.
 You only have a set of eyes that should last a lifetime.
 Do as much as possible to protect them.

 These are mandatory in most fields.
 There are two different types of barrel plugs.
 Both are used to stop paintballs from accidentally leaving the best paintball pistol during an accidental discharge.
 Even when safety is engaged.